 Legislative initiatives introduced in the 107th Congress continue to reflect divergent views on the direction of U.S. policy toward Cuba (whether sanctions should be eased or intensified) and also cover a range of issues including human rights, immigration, drug interdiction cooperation, and broadcasting to Cuba.
+As noted above, a bipartisan group of House Members has formed a Cuba working group to work toward lifting restrictions on travel and on financing for agricultural exports to Cuba.
+Some Members, however, strongly oppose any weakening of U.S. sanctions.
 (For a full listing, see "Legislative Initiatives in the 107th Congress" below.)

-Several bills would strengthen sanctions on Cuba: H.R.
-160 (Ros-Lehtinen), would prohibit rescheduling or forgiving any outstanding bilateral debt owed to the United States by Russia until the President certifies that Russia has ceased all its operations, removed all personnel from, and permanently closed the intelligence facility at Lourdes, Cuba (see section below on "Russian Intelligence Facility in Cuba," which discusses Russia's October 2001 decision to close the facility); H.R.
-2292 (Rothman), would amend the Cuban Liberty and Democratic Solidarity Act of 1996 to require, as a condition for the determination that a democratically elected government in Cuba exists, that the government extradite to the United States convicted felon Joanne Chesimard and all other U.S. fugitives from justice; and S. 137 (Gramm), a bill authorizing the negotiation of free trade agreements with the countries of the Americas, would not apply to Cuba unless the President certifies that freedom has been restored in Cuba and that the claims of U.S. citizens for compensation for expropriated property have been appropriately addressed.
+Several bills in the 107th Congress would strengthen sanctions on Cuba.
+H.R.
+160 (Ros-Lehtinen), would prohibit rescheduling or forgiving any outstanding bilateral debt owed to the United States by Russia until the President certifies that Russia has ceased all its operations, removed all personnel from, and permanently closed the intelligence facility at Lourdes, Cuba (see section below on "Russian Intelligence Facility in Cuba," which discusses Russia's October 2001 decision to close the facility).
+H.R.
+2292 (Rothman), would amend the Cuban Liberty and Democratic Solidarity Act of 1996 to require, as a condition for the determination that a democratically elected government in Cuba exists, that the government extradite to the United States convicted felon Joanne Chesimard and all other U.S. fugitives from justice.
+S. 137 (Gramm), a bill authorizing the negotiation of free trade agreements with the countries of the Americas, would not apply to Cuba unless the President certifies that freedom has been restored in Cuba and that the claims of U.S. citizens for compensation for expropriated property have been appropriately addressed.
 In addition, some Members opposed to easing sanctions have proposed legislation, H.R.
 1271 (Diaz-Balart) and S. 894 (Helms), providing increased support to the democratic opposition within Cuba.

 On the other side of the policy debate, numerous measures have been introduced to ease U.S. sanctions policy toward Cuba.
 During July 25, 2001 floor action on H.R.
 2590, the FY2002 Treasury Department appropriations bill, the House debated two amendments that would ease U.S. sanctions on Cuba, approving one (H. Amdt.
-241) that would prohibit spending for administering Treasury Department regulations restricting travel to Cuba and rejecting the second (H. Amdt.
+241) that would prohibit spending for administering Treasury Department regulations restricting travel to Cuba and rejecting the second (H.Amdt.
 242) that would prohibit Treasury Department funds from administering the overall U.S. embargo on Cuba.
 Ultimately, the Cuba travel provision was not included in the conference report to the bill (see "Travel Restrictions" below.)

-In addition to H.R.
-2590, several broad initiatives would lift all sanctions on trade, financial transactions, and travel to Cuba: H.R.
-174 (Serrano), identical bills S. 400 (Baucus) and H.R.
-798 (Rangel), and H.R.
-2662 (Paul), a bill that would also prohibit any federal funds to provide assistance to Cuba.
-Finally, numerous legislative initiatives focus on easing restrictions on food and medical exports to Cuba, including the Senate version of the 2002 "Farm Bill," S. 1731 (Harkin), that would strike language from the Trade Sanctions Reform and Export Enhancement Act of 2000 (P.L.
-106-387, Title IX) that prohibits private financing of agricultural sales to Cuba (for details, see "Food and Medical Exports") below).
+Numerous legislative initiatives focus on easing restrictions on food and medical exports to Cuba.
+The Senate version of the 2002 "Farm Bill," H.R.
+2646 (which the Senate passed February 13, 2002, after incorporating the language of S. 1731 as an amendment) would strike language from the Trade Sanctions Reform and Export Enhancement Act of 2000 (P.L.
+106-387, Title IX) that prohibits private financing of agricultural sales to Cuba.
+The House version of the Farm Bill has no financing provision, so the issue will be resolved in conference.
+(For further information, see "Food and Medical Exports" below and CRS Issue Brief IB10061, Exempting Food and Agriculture Products from U.S. Economic Sanctions: Status and Implementation.)